InstituteforDiseaseModeling/laser/docs/eula.rst

 *defragmenting the data frame* such that all epidemiologically active or "interesting" agents (e.g., Susceptible or Infectious) are moved to the beginning of the array or table, and less relevant agents (e.g., Recovered) are moved to the end.
-Though please note that you should never assume that the squashed agents are preserved.
+Though please note that you should assume that squashed agent data is overwritten.

 Some notes about squashing: